-The total book debt is segregated into different categories of trade and other receivables and the default percentage is applied on the balance per category to calculate the ECL allowance.
+The total book debt comprises of various categories of trade and other receivables and the default rate applicable to these categories is applied on the customers within these categories to calculate the ECL allowance.

 (c) Loan commitments

 The financial asset would be assessed for impairment quarterly based on the total value of the facility that has been made available counterparty.